Username

 by nonot

-Overview: A technical canyon in the middle of the Santa Catalinas.
+A technical canyon in the middle of the Santa Catalinas.

-Warning: Canyoneering involves travelling through slot canyons where flash floods are a definite possibility.
+Canyoneering involves traveling through slot canyons where flash floods are a definite possibility.
 Always check the weather before you depart and do not go if there is any chance of rain.
-For this technical trip you will need to bring appropriate gear, which will include: harness, helmet, rappelling device and several locking biners, 7 rap rings, 80 ft webbing, and 2x200 ft ropes.
+For this technical trip, you will need to bring appropriate gear, which will include: harness, helmet, rappelling device and several locking biners, 7 rap rings, 80 ft webbing, and 2x200 ft ropes.
 A wetsuit will be warranted most of the year.
 Even at 108 highs in Tucson, most will want at least a shorty wetsuit.

-History: Beta for this canyon trip was obtained from Todd Martin's book: "Arizona, Technical Canyoneering".
+Beta for this canyon trip was obtained from Todd Martin's book: "Arizona, Technical Canyoneering".
 The book also lists several other options to do this canyon, along with other excellent information, which are not listed in this hike description.
 The book does have a few minor errors, which are noted below.

-Hike: From the Palisades Trailhead, head down the Palisades Trail.
+From the Palisades Trailhead, head down the Palisades Trail.
 The trail is mostly downhill and you should be able to make fairly good time.
-Palisades trail follows a ridge line downhill and begins to parallel Pine Canyon on the southeast side of the ridge.
-It will leave a drainage of Pine Canyon and begin crossing over the ridge to the north side, when it enters a large rock plateau.
+Palisades trail follows a ridgeline downhill and begins to parallel Pine Canyon on the southeast side of the ridge.
+It will leave a drainage of Pine Canyon and begin crossing over the ridge to the north side when it enters a large rock plateau.
 Descend several switchbacks until the trail begins tracking west.
 After 4.4 miles and approximately 1.5 hours on the Palisades trail, you will have reached a gully that allows access down into Palisades canyon.

 Drop down the gully into the canyon and gear up on the conveniently located ledges.
 Beware of snakes in the area!